 However, as purchases through social media platforms become more normalized, social media users’ concerns will most likely decrease.

-In the meantime, your brand should post content that is not only easily sharable such as short videos, company and product news, and testimonials.
+In the meantime, your brand should post content that is not only easily shareable such as short videos, company and product news, and testimonials.
 You also want to be sure your content encourages sharing among your audience.

 Pinterest Will Become More and More Important